-Bikers like being on bikes, they like talking about bikes – stands to reason they’ll also enjoy reading about them, right?
+Bikers like being on bikes; they like talking about bikes – it stands to reason they’ll also enjoy reading about them, right?

 Gonzo journalist extraordinaire Hunter S Thompson got up close and personal with America’s Hell’s Angels, giving him the material for the incredible stream-of-consciousness Hell’s Angels: A Strange and Terrible Saga.

-Beeline Moto are making a motorcycle-specific version of their mega-hit bicycle handlebar navigator, where you can either get turn-by-turn instructions or just a general arrow to point you towards your final destination.
+Beeline Moto has made a motorcycle-specific version of their mega-hit bicycle handlebar navigator.
+You can get turn-by-turn instructions or a general arrow pointing you towards your final destination.

 Read this for more on motorcycle backpacks.

-If the biker in your life is a year-round rider, they’ve likely experience the frozen fingers that comes with winter riding.
+If the biker in your life is a year-round rider, they’ve likely experienced the frozen fingers that come with winter riding.

 Give them back the feeling in their fingertips with a pair of heated riding gloves.